The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

 \begin{organ} The remainder of this paper is organized as follows.
-In section 2, we review some known results on K\"ahler-Ricci soliton and rearrange K-stability notion modified to the soliton setting so that it fits into our moduli problem.
+In section 2, we review some known results on K\"ahler--Ricci soliton and rearrange K-stability notion modified to the soliton setting so that it fits into our moduli problem.
 It is explained that the pair $(X, \xi')$ can be converted into the action $X \curvearrowleft T$, where $T$ is the torus generated by the holomorphic vector field $\xi'$.
-We introduce \textit{gentle Fano $T$-manifolds} as Fano $T$-manifolds inseparable from \textit{smooth} Fano $T$-manifolds with K\"ahler-Ricci solitons, which are expected to be K-semistable.
+We introduce \textit{gentle Fano $T$-manifolds} as Fano $T$-manifolds inseparable from \textit{smooth} Fano $T$-manifolds with K\"ahler--Ricci solitons, which are expected to be K-semistable.
 They form an adequate moduli stack in our moduli problem.
 Finally, we propose Proposition \ref{gentle degeneration}, which states the uniqueness of the central fiber of gentle degenerations.
 It will be proved after we complete Proposition \ref{etale}, and play an essential role in the proof of Theorem \ref{main theorem} in subsection 4.2.

-In section 3, we construct and study an infinite dimensional moment map $\mathcal{S}_\xi$ whose integrable zero points correspond to K\"ahler-Ricci solitons.
-We describe that local slices $\nu :B \to \mathfrak{k}$ of the moment map actually give charts $\nu^{-1} (0)/K \approx BK^c \sslash K^c$ on the topological space consisting of K\"ahler-Ricci solitons.
-To achieve this, we need to study Banach completions of Fr\'echet manifolds, where we should pay attention to the completions of $\Ham_T (M, \omega)$ as they are never Banach Lie groups.
+In section 3, we construct and study an infinite dimensional moment map $\mathcal{S}_\xi$ whose integrable zero points correspond to K\"ahler--Ricci solitons.
+We describe that local slices $\nu :B \to \mathfrak{k}$ of the moment map actually give charts $\nu^{-1} (0)/K \approx BK^c \sslash K^c$ on the topological space consisting of K\"ahler--Ricci solitons.
+To achieve this, we need to study Banach completions of Fr\'echet manifolds, where we must pay attention to the treatment of the completions of $\Ham_T (M, \omega)$ as they are never Banach Lie groups.
 We also prove that, in any family of Fano $T$-manifolds, the set of gentle Fano $T$-manifolds forms an open subset in the parameter space of the family.

 In section 4, the main theorem is proved.
 We introduce the stack $\K_{T, \chi}$ of gentle Fano $T$-manifolds and show that it is an Artin analytic stack.
-We prove Propositon \ref{gentle degeneration} in subsection 4.4, using the results in the former half of subsection 4.2.
+We prove Proposition \ref{gentle degeneration} in subsection 4.4, using the results in the former half of subsection 4.2.
 We use this proposition in the proof of the main theorem.
-In subsection 4.3, we show that our moduli space is related to the topological space $\mathcal{KR}_{GH} (n)$ endowed with the `$J$-enhanced' Gromov-Hausdorff topology, which is studied in \cite{PSS}.
+In subsection 4.3, we show that our moduli space is related to the topological space $\mathcal{KR}_{GH} (n)$ endowed with the `complexified' Gromov--Hausdorff topology, which is studied in \cite{PSS}.